-The most preferred way of calculating national income involves two concepts, namely, GDP and GNP.
-GDP is known as Gross Domestic Product, and GNP is known as Gross National Product.
+The most preferred way of calculating the national income involves two concepts, namely GDP and GNP.
+GDP is known as gross domestic product and GNP is known as gross national product.

 What is GDP?

-GDP takes into account the purchases of newly-produced goods and services for a particular period.
-In calculating GDP, the focus is on the total value of goods and services produced within the country borders, irrespective of whether the value addition is due to residents or non-residents of the country.
+The GDP takes the purchases of newly produced goods and services for a particular period into account.
+In calculating the GDP, the focus is on the total value of goods and services produced within the country borders, irrespective of whether the value addition is due to the residents or non-residents of the country.